Jimmy Morales: Political career

-Presidency

-Presidential campaign
+2015 presidential campaign

 In 2015, Morales was nominated as the FCN's presidential candidate.
-His priorities were fighting corruption, and dealing with chronic malnutrition, low education levels, and insecurity.
+His priorities were fighting corruption and dealing with chronic malnutrition, low education levels, and insecurity.
 His slogan was "Neither corrupt, nor a thief" (Ni corrupto, ni ladrón).
-He ran on a platform of conservative values, and against corruption.
+He ran on a platform of conservative values and against corruption.
 He identifies as a nationalist, supports the death penalty, opposes abortion and legalized drugs, and denies that a genocide against the Ixil Maya took place.

 He was initially considered an outsider but surprisingly led the field in the first round of the election, qualifying for a runoff alongside former First Lady Sandra Torres.
-Morales' success came after both former vice president Roxana Baldetti and outgoing president Otto Pérez Molina had to step down, and were arrested on fraud and corruption charges (the La Línea corruption case).
+Morales' success came after both former vice president Roxana Baldetti and outgoing president Otto Pérez Molina had to step down and were arrested on fraud and corruption charges (the La Línea corruption case).

-Administration

 In the runoff, Morales defeated Torres in a landslide, taking 67.4 percent of the vote.
 Morales' success was viewed as a sign of the distrust of many Guatemalans towards the traditional political elite that ruled the country for decades.
-Voter anger and military support helped him win the presidency against more experienced politicians who voters felt were tainted by a corrupt political system.
+Voter anger and military support helped him win the presidency against more experienced politicians whom voters felt were tainted by a corrupt political system.

+Presidency (2016–2020)

+Inauguration and first days

+Morales was sworn into office as the 50th president of Guatemala on January 14, 2016.
+The first words of his inaugural address were, "Thank you, my God, for the privilege you have given me to serve my country and my people."
+According to analysts, he took a messianic route and made everyone present at the inauguration swear to commit to a 'new' Guatemala.

+During the first days of the new administration, a request for a preliminary trial was introduced against the newly appointed Minister of Communications, Infrastructure, and Housing, Sherry Ordóñez, because she was a state contractor.
+Ordóñez and Morales, for their part, denied that there was a constitutional restriction for her to continue as Minister.
+However, on January 25, eleven days after being sworn in, Ordóñez would resign from her post.

+Foreign policy

+Morales' first international visit was to Ecuador, where he participated in CELAC and maintained bilateral relations with the presidents of Chile, Venezuela, Bolivia, Mexico, Ecuador, and Argentina.

 On 24 December 2017, Morales announced that he planned to move the Guatemalan embassy in Israel from Tel Aviv to Jerusalem.
 He became the second national leader to announce a decision to make such a move, after the President of the United States, Donald Trump, made a similar announcement on 6 December.

-On 18 June 2018, the Morales government was widely criticized for its slow action in favor of Guatemalans affected by the American policy of separating immigrant families; this caused the dismissal of the presidential spokesman Heinz Heimann who a day before his removal from the office said that the government respected the policy of President Trump.
+On 18 June 2018, the Morales government was widely criticized for its slow action in favor of Guatemalans affected by the American policy of separating immigrant families; this caused the dismissal of the presidential spokesman Heinz Heimann, who, a day before his removal from the office, said that the government respected the policy of President Trump.